amazon-gamelift/amazon-gamelift-toolkit/fast-build-update-tool/README.md

 # Overview

-`Fast Build Update Tool` is a command-line application that can be used to quickly update a game server build in your Amazon GameLift fleet by bypassing the typical build and release process supported by Amazon GameLift.
+`Fast Build Update Tool` is a command-line application that can be used to quickly update a game server build in your Amazon GameLift Servers fleet by bypassing the typical build and release process supported by Amazon GameLift Servers.

-Typically updating a build in Amazon GameLift requires uploading the build, creating a new fleet, waiting for the fleet to transition to ACTIVE, and then redirecting any traffic to the new fleet.
+Typically updating a build in Amazon GameLift Servers requires uploading the build, creating a new fleet, waiting for the fleet to transition to ACTIVE, and then redirecting any traffic to the new fleet.
 This process is a great way to manage updates in most cases (production, QA, etc), but can be quite time-consuming during development when you want to quickly iterate on code and changes.

 With the Fast Build Update Tool, you can copy and overwrite a game server build onto one or more instances in an existing fleet, and then restart any running game server processes with your changes.

-Special thanks to [Rushdown Studios](https://www.rushdownstudio.com/) for developing this tool in consultation with the Amazon GameLift team.
+Special thanks to [Rushdown Studios](https://www.rushdownstudio.com/) for developing this tool in consultation with the Amazon GameLift Servers team.

 ## Glossary

-Many terms around Amazon GameLift and game servers can be used interchangeably or have more than one meaning.
+Many terms around Amazon GameLift Servers and game servers can be used interchangeably or have more than one meaning.
 We will use the following language for consistency:

 * **Build**: The file or files that are used to run your game server.
 * **Executable**: The main executable that is used to start your game server.